FernandoCarazoMelo/Machine-Learning-for-Biomedical-Data/README.md

 This repository contains two main folders: *docs* and *lectures*.

-- In the folder *docs* you can find general documantation about R, Python, Machine Learning, Deep Learning and Artificial Intellegence
+- In the *docs* folder you will find documents about R, Python, Machine Learning, Deep Learning and Artificial Intellegence

-- The folder *lectures* will be updated before each session with the neccesary material to follow the session.
+- In the *lectures* folder you will find the neccesary material to follow the session.
 After having the session,  the *"lectures"* folder will be updated with the solution of the challenges proposed in the session.

 **SESSION CONTENTS AND FILES**